About Barry

 Summary

 Barry is a believer in the power of community, an avid educationalist, and a mental health advocate.
-He has two children, which obviously mean the world to him, and they teach him something new every day.
+He has two children, who mean the world to him, and they teach him something new every day.
 He is a lover of all things handcrafted and artistic, a wannabe chef, and a fan of Liverpool football club since 1989.
 A reader of religious history and theology and founder of Synolos CIC, which supports some of the most disadvantaged young people in West Oxfordshire.

 Early life

 Barry was born in 1980 in the seaside town of Margate, Kent.
 In the early 1980s, his family moved to Christchurch, where they spent time enjoying the beautiful landscapes of Dorset.
-Life changed in the mid-1980s, and Barry moved many times during his early years, residing in a number of temporary accommodations with his family due to the lack of opportunities for permanent social housing.
+Life changed in the mid-1980s, and Barry moved many times during his early years, residing in temporary accommodation in a number of bedsits with no washing or cooking facilities with his family due to the lack of opportunities for permanent social housing.
 The 1980s were tough times for many, especially those at lower income levels.
 However, Barry had the privilege and joy of having parents who cared for him, loved him, and did everything they could to encourage him.
 Barry believes these difficult times with housing and constant school changes shaped him as an individual, giving him a strong sense of fairness, community spirit, and perspective on the things that are important while also knowing the importance of living within your means and not overstretching yourself financially.
 It also showed him that hard work isn't always the only thing that you need for success; you also need a bit of luck and a starting opportunity, both of which can come from external sources and can be created by working smartly with unlimited passion and determination.

 In 1990, after changing schools over a dozen times, Barry settled down in Petersfield, Hampshire, until leaving home in 1999, at the age of 18, to study furniture design at Rycotewood College, Thame, Oxfordshire.
 West Oxfordshire would later become his home, one that he feels he will never willingly leave.